ac952/2300-final-project/documents/design-plan.md

 #### edit_eboard.php

 ```
-form that allows you to edit information on specific eboart member
+form that allows you to edit information on specific eboard member

 ```